pytorch/glow/docs/Quantization.md

 Quantization is the process of constraining an input from a continuous or otherwise large set of values (such as the real numbers) to a discrete set (such as the integers).
-In the context of machine learning, Quantization is the process of converting the inference phase of the neural network execution from floating point arithmetic to integer arithmetic.
+In general, Quantization can be used both for Training and Inference, Glow supports only Inference time Quantization.
+In this context, Quantization is the process of converting the inference phase of the neural network execution from floating point arithmetic to integer arithmetic.

 This is an external [link](https://www.tensorflow.org/performance/quantization) that explains how quantization is done in TensorFlow.